Mad Max (film): Plot

 While Goose visits a nightclub in the city that night, Johnny sabotages his police motorbike, causing it to lock up at high speed the next day and launch Goose off the road.
-Dazed, but uninjured, Goose borrows a ute to haul his bike back to MFP headquarters.
-On the way, Johnny throws a brake drum through his windshield, and he crashes again.
-Toecutter urges, and then forces, a reluctant Johnny to throw a match into the wreck of the ute, burning Goose alive.
+Dazed but uninjured, Goose borrows a ute to haul his bike back to MFP headquarters.
+On the way, Johnny throws a brake drum through his windscreen and Goose crashes again.
+Toecutter urges and forces a reluctant Johnny to throw a match into the wreck of the ute, burning Goose alive.
 After seeing Goose's charred body in the hospital ICU, Max informs Fifi that he is resigning from the MFP to save what is left of his sanity.
-Fifi convinces him to take some time off and think it over, so Max goes on a trip in his panel van with his wife, Jessie, and infant son, "Sprog" (Australian slang for a child).
-When they stop to fix the spare tyre, Jessie takes Sprog to get ice cream and is molested by Toecutter and his gang.
-She escapes, and the family flees to a remote farm owned by an elderly friend, May Swaisey.
-The gang follows and chases Jessie through the woods, and they capture Sprog while Max is off looking for them.
-May helps Jessie free the boy and the trio escapes in the van, but it soon breaks down.
-Jessie grabs Sprog and runs down the road until the gang catches up and runs them over.
-Sprog is killed instantly, while a comatose Jessie is brought to the ICU, where she is expected to succumb to her injuries.
+Fifi convinces him to take some time off before committing to his decision, so Max goes on a trip in his panel van with his wife Jessie and infant son "Sprog" (Australian slang for a child).
+When they stop to fix the spare tyre, Jessie takes Sprog to get ice cream and is accosted by Toecutter and his gang.
+She escapes and the family hides on a remote farm owned by an elderly friend, May Swaisey.

-Driven into a rage by the loss of his family, Max dons his police uniform and takes the black Pursuit Special without authorisation to pursue and eliminate the gang.
-He kills several gang members before being caught in a trap set by Toecutter, Bubba and Johnny.
-Bubba shoots Max in the leg and drives over his arm before Max is able to shoot Bubba with a sawn-off shotgun.
-Toecutter and Johnny ride away, and Max staggers to his car and chases Toecutter, whom he forces into the path of an approaching semi-truck.
+The gang continues pursuing Jessie through the woods, capturing Sprog while Max is out looking for them.
+May helps Jessie free the boy and the trio escapes in the station wagon, which then breaks down.
+Jessie grabs Sprog and runs down the road until the gang simply runs them over.
+Sprog is killed instantly, while a comatose Jessie is held in the ICU, in critical condition.
+Driven into a rage by the attack on his family, Max dons his police uniform and takes the black Pursuit Special, without authorisation, to pursue and eliminate the gang members.
+He kills several of them before being caught in a trap set by Toecutter, Bubba and Johnny; Bubba shoots Max in the leg and drives over his arm.
+Max is then able to shoot Bubba, in return, with a sawn-off shotgun.
+Toecutter and Johnny ride off; Max staggers to his car and chases Toecutter, whom he forces into the path of an approaching semi-trailer, killing him.

-After a long search, Max finds Johnny stealing boots from a dead motorist.
-Ignoring Johnny's desperate pleas that he did not kill the man and he is not responsible for what happened to Max's family due to his diagnosed psychopathy, Max handcuffs Johnny's ankle to the corpse's overturned vehicle and creates a crude time-delay fuse using leaking petroleum and Johnny's lighter.
-He gives Johnny a hacksaw, saying Johnny can either try to saw through the handcuffs, which will take ten minutes, or his ankle, which will take five minutes, to survive.
+Finally, Max finds Johnny at the scene of a car wreck, stealing the boots of the deceased driver.
+He argues he is not to blame in the deaths of Max's family, but Max handcuffs Johnny's foot to the overturned vehicle and creates a crude time-delay fuse using leaking petroleum and Johnny's own cigarette lighter.
+He gives Johnny a hacksaw, saying Johnny can either try to saw through the handcuffs (which will take ten minutes) or his ankle (which will take five minutes), if he wants to survive.
 The vehicle explodes as Max drives away.